batcholi/XenonCode/README.md

 - `--` decrement the variable's value

 ## Assignation operators
-These operators will to the math operation and assign the result to the leading variable.
+These operators will compute the appropriate math operation and assign the result to the leading variable.
 - `+=`
 - `-=`
 - `*=`